 When Dohyun lunged for him, Jungkook managed to grab the front of his coat and they grappled for the upper hand.
 Jungkook was strong but Dohyun was wild and determined.
 He shoved Jungkook against a metal sheet that had been pulled down over a closed storefront and the bang echoed loudly through the alley.
 Jungkook couldn’t tell if the ringing in his head was from the sound or from getting hit.
 He sank to the ground, hugging his body and desperately trying to suck in enough air.

-“You’re lucky I’m letting you walk away you fucking faggot,” Dohyun spat at him.
+“You’re lucky I’m letting you walk away you fucking homo,” Dohyun spat at him.

 Jungkook could only cough weakly in between gasps of air as Dohyun left him sitting on the cold, dirty ground.
 His head was throbbing, it hurt to breathe, and he could taste blood in his mouth.
 But Dohyun was right.
 He was genuinely lucky to walk away.
 He closed his eyes and leaned his head back against the wall, listening to people laughing on the main road and feeling the cool night air on his face.